 Sudan’s army renewing military effort to retake Kordofan, Darfur from RSF

-Mission against the paramilitary Rapid Support Forces would surpass army’s recapture of Khartoum State last year.
+Mission against the paramilitary Rapid Support Forces would surpass army’s recapture of Khartoum state last year.

-The Sudanese armed forces (SAF) are renewing efforts for an operation to retake the Kordofan and Darfur regions from the control of the paramilitary Rapid Support Forces (RSF), as the civil war rages deep into its third year.
+The Sudanese army is renewing efforts for an operation to retake the Kordofan and Darfur regions from the control of the paramilitary Rapid Support Forces (RSF), as the civil war rages deep into its third year.

 The army has been assessing the RSF’s capabilities and resources in readiness for launching the military operation with a large number of military formations fully prepared to launch an attack, it said.